 You can have a class, but a class doesn’t produce leaders.
 You can create a program, but a program doesn’t yield quick results.

-Leadership development in a church, such as the Train Your Team program, requires the right kind of culture and time for relationships to mature.
+Leadership development in a church, such as the Team Training program that's a part of Church Fuel Premium, requires the right kind of culture and time for relationships to mature.

 Five Steps You Can Take to Turn Volunteers Into Leaders